 Because it’s not about all these external factors, it’s really about, in my opinion, gender equality or lack of it.

-Oh!
+QK: Oh!
 None of them.
-I just wanted to have certain stock characters that’s why the characters are like politicians because I just wanted to hear their perspective on the issue.
-Personally, I was curious on the psychology behind it: why it happens.
+I just wanted to have certain stock characters that are why the characters are like politicians because I just wanted to hear their perspective on the issue.
+Personally, I was curious about the psychology behind it: why it happens.
 That’s why I had to include the psychologist character.

 And I try to structure my characters in a way that they all want to do the right thing but they’re held back professionally.